If you are worried about the weather, then don't be. If the sea looks a bit uncomfortable then you can change your sailing to another time or day!

 To get a forecast for the sea conditions, visit swell map and look at the ‘swell height’ map.
 This gives you expected wave height in a colour code with anything upwards of 3 metres considered uncomfortable in orange and red.
 Fairer weather is colour coded in green and yellow.

 Can I change my sailing because of the weather?

-If you want to delay and go on a sunny day, that’s fine!
+If you have a Flexible or Refundable fare and want to delay your sailing to a sunny day, then that’s fine!
 You can change your sailing free of charge to one of equal or less value.
 If you want to move to a more expensive sailing, you can simply pay the difference with no penalties or surcharges.

 To change your sailing, please call us on 0800 802 802 any day from 8am to 6pm (5pm on public holidays) or drop us an email at email@example.com.